jccrosby/smart-ai-adoption/slides.md

 layout: new-section
 ---

-# The LEAP Framework for Software Teams
+# The LEAP Framework for Teams

 ## Actionable Steps for Smart Adoption